 1. Use It To Add >10 Activities: I’ve seen students attempt to add three or four extra activities in their additional information section that were not meaningfully different from the ones already listed.
 It would be better to combine similar activities into one entry with a concise description and title.
 For instance, if you wrote that you have been a Varsity Soccer player for four years on your activities list, it wouldn't be necessary or prudent to add an entry for “Club Soccer” or “Travel Soccer.”
 Instead, you could just say “Soccer” and include a description that says “Four-year Varsity starting midfielder; traveled with club team to regional competitions weekly.”
 This compendium would also allow you to encompass the combined time commitment in the Hrs/Wk and Wks/Yr fields.
 Students who genuinely have more important activities to discuss should weigh the inclusion of that information (under the same space constraints and conventions of the activities section) or the submission of a 1-2 page resumé.

 2. Use it to Artificially Extend the Word Count of Another Required Essay.
-I’ve also seen students try to write something like "[to be continued in additional information]" at the end of an essay that they couldn't wrap up within the word count.
+I’ve also seen students try to write something like "[to be continued in additional information]" at the end of an essay that they couldn't wrap up within the word count for their additional information on the Common App.
 Admissions officers will not continue reading a truncated essay, and the attempt will leave a bad impression that taints their reading of the rest of your application.
 The last thing you want is an admissions officer having a negative impression of you before he/she makes a recommendation to admit or deny.

 3. Certificates, Pictures, or Complete Works – If you have something genuinely impressive that adds an important dimension to your candidacy, you can include it with a link.
 If the admissions officer wants to read your article or watch you star as Macbeth in the school play, they can follow the link.
 Art students and others have portfolio options such as ZeeMee.
 Under no circumstances should you be sending in Certificates of Completion, pictures of you doing an activity, or other things your parents might keep in a family photo album.